Galway Guided Walking Tour - Photo 1, Galway Guided Walking Tour

 • 10Superb | 3 reviews

 Discover one of Ireland's most culturally rich cities on this walking tour of Galway.
-We'll explore iconic historic landmarks and atmospheric neighbourhoods as we learn about the city's long and fascinating history.
+We'll explore iconic historic landmarks and atmospheric neighborhoods while learning about the city's history.

 Galway Walking Tour

-At the indicated time, we'll meet outside St Columba's Credit Union office on the edge of Eyre Square and begin this walking tour of Galway.
+At the indicated time, we'll meet outside St Columba's Credit Union office on the edge of Eyre Square and begin this walking tour.

-Another highlight is the Quincentennial Fountain, designed by Eamon O'Doherty, which was inaugurated in 1984 to commemorate Galway's establishment as a borough.
+We will also view the Quincentennial Fountain, designed by architect Eamon O'Doherty and inaugurated in 1984 as a tribute to Galway City's establishment as a borough.

-A visit to the bustling Galway Market, open year-round on Saturdays and Sundays, will offer a variety of food and craft stalls.
-Following this, we will stroll down Kirwan's Lane in the Latin Quarter, featuring 16th and 17th-century architecture.
+Our route will take us to the Galway Market, open year-round on Saturdays and Sundays, offering food and craft stalls of traditional Irish products.
+We will then walk down Kirwan's Lane in the Latin Quarter, known for its 16th and 17th-century architecture.

 Included